ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 }
 ```

-This works by initializing the index to the container size and immediately decrementing it to a valid index to be used.
+This works by initializing the index to the container size and immediately decrementing it to a valid index to be used in the loop body.
 Then the loop condition checks if this was the last iteration and if so terminates the loop.
 This avoids the wraparound since we only decrement if it safe to do so.
-A drawback is that we must remember to check for the empty case explicitly since if we forget that we unconditionally decrement the 0 index and use an invalid index in the loop.
+A drawback is that we must remember to check for the empty container case explicitly since if we forget that we unconditionally decrement the 0 index and use an invalid index in the loop.
 Here `-fsanitize=unsigned-integer-overflow` will correctly point out the error for us, if we have a test with an empty container.

+My conclusion after all of this is that signed indices and sizes makes reverse loops easier to write correctly than unsigned ones, but we really should move away from these types of loops and instead use some higher-level way of visiting all elements of a container, such as a ranges library or iterators.

 # Test If An Index Is Valid